 Be Jardin Escondido by Coppola

 The home of Francis Ford Coppola while he directed Buenos Aires-based Tetro, quaint Be Jardin Escondido has just seven rooms, one of which the Oscar-winning filmmaker stays in when he's in town.
-While his room can easily top $500 per night, others go for less than $200 — a steal considering the property’s beautiful courtyard, manicured gardens, and solar-heated pool.
 Here, friendly English-speaking staff can direct you to the best shopping and dining in the trendy quarter of Palermo Soho.
-Rates from $153 per night, depending on the season.
+Other highlights include a beautiful courtyard, manicured gardens, and a solar-heated pool.

 Mio Buenos Aires

 For a more luxurious experience, book a room at Mio Buenos Aires in the Recoleta neighborhood.
-All 29 rooms feature king-sized beds, private balconies, doormats made from French oak wine barrels, and oversized bathtubs carved from native Calden wood.
-If a long soak in the tub isn’t relaxing enough, you can also book a massage at the spa, or curl up with a book in the library.
-Rates from $145 per night, depending on the season.
+The rooms here feature king-sized beds, private balconies, doormats made from French oak wine barrels, and oversized bathtubs carved from native Calden wood.
+If a long soak in the tub isn't relaxing enough, you can also book a massage at the spa, or curl up with a book in the library.

 What to See and Do